 The Omicron variant.
 Addressing the elephant in the room, we must consider a few important factors we have observed.
 It’s not all bad.

-• Although the media is making Omicron out to be the biggest, baddest variant of all time, less and less people are worried about it.
+• Although the media is making Omicron out to be the biggest, baddest variant of all time, fewer and fewer people are worried about it.
 We know because the search traffic hasn’t receded at all.
-To the contrary, it would appear to have grown a bit as people search frantically for destinations still open to travel.
+On the contrary, it would appear to have grown a bit as people search frantically for destinations still open to travel.

 • Winter is coming.
 In many places around the world, we’re smack in the middle of it.
-The virus is likely to become more active and people are willing to wait it out.
+As a result, the virus is likely to become more active, and people are willing to wait it out.
 Winter destinations like Egypt, Dubai and the Canary Islands may suffer due to this, but summer destinations should be ok, as the virus is expected to die down by then.

-To conclude, the drop in booking volume we see today may not be just COVID related but may rather reflect a new travel trend.
+To conclude, the drop in booking volume we see today may not be just COVID related but may reflect a new travel trend.
 People will opt to stay home in the winter or travel locally but must have that summer beach getaway with the family.
-It may end up being the main vacation type of the future…beach & sun.
+So it may end up being the main vacation type of the future… beach & sun.
 The one you aren’t prepared to give up.

-We’ve become a lot more resilient in the last two years and we’ve also become used to this new threat that we constantly live with.
+We’ve become much more resilient in the last two years, and we’ve also become used to this new threat that we constantly live with.
 It’s become like the flu’s evil cousin that we’re getting accustomed to.
-A lot more of us are vaccinated today even if we are globally still behind projections, and we feel a lot more confident with our chances against covid because of that.
-We believe that although this winter will be tough, we will live to see better days shortly after.
+A lot more of us are vaccinated today, even if we are globally still behind projections, and we feel a lot more confident with our chances against covid because of that.
+So we believe that although this winter will be tough, we will live to see better days shortly after.

 October 2021 was another month of good fortune for the travel sector with another monthly average 5.4% increase in bookings - which was a big deal given the continued growth despite the long overdue holidays.
-The global market was climbing to around 86% of the October 2019 volume, and in Germany, activity levels started to maintain even the 87% levels of hotel bookings.
+The global market was climbing to around 86% of the October 2019 volume, and in Germany, activity levels started to approach 87% of pre-pandemic hotel bookings.
 Unfortunately, November 2021 reversed this positive trend for the travel sector.
-Dynamics fell hard, by over 40%, stopping at around 52% of November 2019’s volume.
+Activity fell hard by over 40%, stopping at around 52% of November 2019’s volume.
 In Germany, booking levels have declined to 50% of 2019 production.

-In November, Germans targeted local destinations but also the USA and Spain.
-Typical business destinations have understandably dominated warm and relaxing destinations.
+In November, Germans targeted domestic destinations but also the USA and Spain.
+Typical business destinations have understandably done better than warm and relaxing destinations.
 The destination that enjoyed significant growth in previous months was the USA, but its share was still nearly 12% lower than in 2019.
 Interestingly, the share of holiday destinations such as Spain, Turkey and Greece remained significantly higher than in the corresponding period in 2019.

-However, the list lacked top-rated destinations in November 2019 - Las Vegas, London and Prague.
-Their share in 2021 - despite its still high position - fell by 24% for the first one and by an average of 50% for the other two destinations.
+However, the list lacked the top-rated destinations in November 2019 - Las Vegas, London and Prague.
+Their share in 2021 - despite its high position - fell by 24% for the first and by an average of 50% for the others.

-The four most popular destination cities in November 2021 for German travellers are Istambul, Hurghada, Berlin and Dubai.
-However, the latter, along with American New York and Las Vegas, in monthly terms, noted significant increases.
+German travellers' four most popular destination cities in November 2021 are Istambul, Hurghada, Berlin and Dubai.
+However, in monthly terms, the latter, along with America's New York and Las Vegas, noted significant increases.

-Compared to the situation two years ago, i.e.November 2019 - the most significant increase in holiday popularity was especially seen in Hurghada and Istambul.
-On the other hand, the most considerable decrease in share in the Resfinity Booking Engine was in London, Prague and… Frankfurt.
+Compared to the situation two years ago, i.e.November 2019 - the most significant increase in holiday popularity was mainly seen in Hurghada and Istambul.
+On the other hand, the most considerable decrease in share in the Resfinity Booking Engine was in London, Prague and Frankfurt.

-German travellers have enjoyed travels lasting about a week for the past six months.
-The end of summer vacations and people going back to work has increased the popularity of shorter trips - mainly one-day trips.
-Although a similar trend was also observed two years ago, the current figures show a rather inflated share of 5–8-day trips in favour of 1-day trips.
-In November 2019, their popularity was 20% higher than it is now.
+German travellers have enjoyed trips lasting about a week for the past six months.
+The end of the summer holidays and people returning to work has increased the popularity of shorter one-day trips.
+Although a similar trend was observed two years ago, the current figures show a rather inflated share of 5–8-day trips in favour of 1-day trips.
+In November 2019, their popularity was 20% higher than now.